-- Homeowners and volunteers build the houses under trained supervision.
+- Homeowners, volunteers, civic groups and organizations help build the houses under trained supervision.

-- Individuals, corporations, faith groups and others provide financial support.
+- Individuals, corporations, faith groups, local grant opportunities and other organizations provide financial support.

-Homeowner families are chosen according to their need; their ability to repay the no-profit, no-interest mortgage; and their willingness to work in partnership with Habitat.
+Homeowner families are chosen according to their need; their ability to repay an affordable mortgage to a local partner bank and their willingness to work in partnership with Habitat.
 Over 1,000,000 homes have been built around the globe.
 Habitat for Humanity does not discriminate according to race, religion or ethnic group.

 Executive Director – Linda Dickerson-Bell